What is a P46 form?

 - You are starting a second job without leaving your current employment.

-Completing a P46 tax form is your responsibility.
-You should not assume your employer will fill in a P46 for you.
+Completing a P46 tax form is your responsibility, and you should not assume your employer will fill in a P46 for you.

 What information do I need to provide on form P46?

 The P46 form needs you to state information such as whether you make student loan repayments, or are in receipt of Job Seekers Allowance.
 Certain details about your tax code are also requested, along with some basic personal information.

 Where do I get a P46 tax form from?

 If you don’t have a P45 your new employer should provide you with the P46 form to fill in.
 Once you’ve completed and signed the P46, your new employer will pass it on to the tax office.

-If your finding out about a P46 it’s a good time to ask yourself – “Am I due a tax rebate?”
+If you’re finding out about a P46 it’s a good time to ask yourself – “Am I due a tax rebate?”